kptdev/kpt/docs/design-docs/08-package-variant.md

   package names from those objects

-*Figure 5* shows an example of creating PackageVariant resources based upon the explicity list of repository and package names.
+*Figure 5* shows an example of creating PackageVariant resources based upon the explicitly list of repository and package names.

 ![Figure 5: List of Targets](packagevariantset-target-package.png)